-Under the No-Build Alternative, there would be no impacts to the community associated with the potential displacements of the proposed project.
+Under the No-Build Alternative, there would be no potential displacements resulting from the proposed project.

 5.5.3.
 Access and Travel Patterns

 The proposed project is generally anticipated to reduce travel times through the inclusion of raised medians, widening of the roadway from one to two lanes in each direction, and reconstruction of intersections.
 Raised medians could increase travel times for motorists adjacent to FM 1387 and along cross streets without median breaks, but increases would be minimal, with median breaks being located at regular intervals along the corridor.